Dwarf galaxy: Ultra-compact dwarfs

 They are thought to be on the order of 200 light years across, containing about 100 million stars.
-It is theorised that these are the cores of nucleated dwarf elliptical galaxies that have been stripped of gas and outlying stars by tidal interactions, travelling through the hearts of rich clusters.
+There are two principal theorized formation channels for these galaxies.
+The first is that these are the cores of nucleated dwarf elliptical galaxies that have been stripped of gas and outlying stars by tidal interactions, traveling through the hearts of rich clusters.
+This "tidal threshing" origin is quantitatively supported by the scaling between the central black hole masses of UCDs and the masses of their inner stellar components (the suspected nuclear star clusters), which follows the black hole–nuclear star cluster mass relationship observed in unstripped galaxies.
+The second theory is that these are massive star clusters.
 UCDs have been found in the Virgo Cluster, Fornax Cluster, Abell 1689, and the Coma Cluster, amongst others.